davdtheemonk/Ello-fullstack-take-home-challenge/README.md

-# Ello fullstack engineering challenge
+# Ello fullstack engineering challenge solution

 👋 Hello, this is a teachers view.
 It allows teachers to search for books, add them to a reading list, and manage the reading list.

 Here's how the app looks like

 https://github.com/davdtheemonk/Ello-fullstack-take-home-challenge/assets/83953506/5cb29415-4e64-4e73-bd6c-042434005dba

 ## Table of Contents